ung0v/ai-sdk-v5-crash-course/exercises/08-advanced-patterns/08.03-comparing-multiple-outputs/problem/readme.md

   - Update the messages array using the `setMessages` function from useChat

 - [ ] Test your implementation
-  - Run the exercise with `pnpm run exercise 08.03`
+  - Run the exercise with `pnpm run exercise`
   - Navigate to localhost:3000
   - Ask a question and observe the two model responses
   - Select one response and verify you can continue the conversation